 Most companies prefer to use human translators instead of automated tools and software’s for this step.

-While the keywords are hidden from the users, the app name is displayed in the front and center.
-Hence accuracy of translation is extremely important.
+While the keywords are hidden from the users, the app name is displayed in the front and centre.
+Hence the accuracy of translation is extremely important.

 Any errors in the app name or misleading meanings could lead to rejection of the app by the app store.
 Use services such as Translate by Humans.
 We proofread after the initial translation to ensure the most accurate translation.

-Screenshots – Translating screenshots has a huge impact on downloads since 70 percent people download apps based on the screenshots.
+Screenshots – Translating screenshots has a huge impact on downloads since 70% of people download apps based on the screenshots.

-Ideally, you should localize the text outside the app (app store description) and the text within the app.
+Ideally, you should localise the text outside the app (app store description) and the text within the app.

 Description – While translating the description, focus on not just the first one or two lines but the entire description.
 Highlight the main benefits of the app and share social proof.

-A research shows that 12 languages account for 80 percent of global population.
-From these 12, English, Spanish and Chinese cover more than 50 percent of the online population.
+Research shows that 12 languages account for 80% of the global population.
+From these 12, English, Spanish and Chinese cover more than 50% of the online population.
 This means, to expand the reach of your app you would have to take it to newer markets.

 Code – Before translating the app, separate the content from the code.
 Because the underlying code will be written in a coding language and mostly doesn’t require much translation.
 Additionally, understand where the code pulls the content which needs to be translated.